-We’ve often found that some of the best stops on a road trip are found when you take a detour.
+We find some of the best stops on a road trip are when we take a detour.
 On our way to Port Fairy in Victoria, we came across a tourist signpost and decided to take a short detour.
 We discovered The Crags, Port Fairy lookout, at the very start of the famous “Great Ocean Road.”
 Here we discovered some of the most beautiful scenery the Shipwreck Coast has to offer.

 Lookout at The Crags, Port Fairy.